tc39/notes/es9/2018-05/may-22.md

 JRL: Yes.

 DE: I filed a bug with Intl.Segmenter — perf concerns by SebM.
 Version that avoids allocating.
 Cursor advances and read value there.
 If perf is a motivation, it makes sense to use that as a protocol.
 Reasoning applies both ways.

 YK: To understand, what you're saying is that there's another iterator approach?

 DE: What do you mean?
-The Intl segmenter has two APIs…
+The Intl segmenter has two APIs...

 YK: This all makes sense.
 One thing that iterators help with is to avoid O(n) scanning.
 I want to agree but not 100% sure.
 What we do in handlebars is we have an iterator version and use it for both nodes and increment manually to avoid doing things synchronously.
 Can they use for-of or iterators?

 DE: In `for-of`, engines can unbox.
 If you do it manually it's harder.
 Also less ergonomic using iterator vs. segmenter API.
 What next?